MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/embedding-generation/index.md

     modelId: "MODEL_ID",          // Name of the embedding model, e.g. "text-embedding-ada-002".
     apiKey: "YOUR_API_KEY",
     organization: "YOUR_ORG_ID",  // Optional organization id.
-    httpClient: new HttpClient()  // Optional; if not provided, the HttpClient from the kernel will be used
+    httpClient: new HttpClient(), // Optional; if not provided, the HttpClient from the kernel will be used
     dimensions: 1536              // Optional number of dimensions to generate embeddings with.
 );
 ```